rosenguyen25/Presentation-1/README.md

 This repository contains the HPC Presentation.
 The topic of the presentation is HPC in Computational Fluid Dynamics.
-The presentation can be accessed by opening the Presentation.ppxt
+The presentation can be accessed by opening the Presentation.pptx file in the repository.